Fractured Magic: Chapter Thirteen

 “Not helpful, Roman.”

 Maebhe laughed, too, but when the sound echoed, her ears pressed flat to her head.
 She remembered what Ivey said about silence.
-They all seemed to, as it fell heavy between them as they pressed onward, following Roman’s lead just as they had on the walk to Ivey’s.
+They all seemed to, after that, as it fell heavy between them.
+They pressed onward, following Roman’s lead just as they had on the walk to Ivey’s.

-To Maebhe, it felt like they walked for hours before the tunnels changed, one flowing into another: the ceilings stretched higher, the water rushing alongside them deepened, sped its flow.
-Then Ivey redirected them, turning them down a narrow path — so narrow that Maebhe had to turn sideways, inching through.
-At one point, the path tilted downhill, the texture of the walls changed.
-Smooth, vaguely slimy brick changed to rough stone.
-It reminded Maebhe of cave exploration; if she closed her eyes and ignored the smell, she could imagine she was in the cave systems outside Orean, Kieran right behind her.
+To Maebhe, it felt like hours had passed before the tunnels changed, one flowing into another: the ceilings stretched higher, the water deepened, flowed faster as more trickles from branching tunnels converged.
+Then Ivey redirected them, turning them down a narrow path — so narrow that Maebhe had to turn sideways, inching through while holding her cloak so Dinara wouldn’t step on it from behind.
+The path tilted downhill, the texture of the walls changed.
+Smooth, vaguely slimy brick changed to rough stone that caught on Maebhe’s clothing.
+It reminded her of cave exploration; if she closed her eyes and ignored the smell, she could imagine she was in the cave systems outside Orean, Kieran right behind her.

-But then they came out the other side and found themselves in a new tunnel system entirely.
-The tiled walls struck Maebhe as old, depicting some sprawling pattern she could only see a fraction of at a time.
-She’d love to know what they depicted, but it was dark here — the darkest it had been since they started their exploration.
-The only light now came from Roman’s lantern.
+Then they came out the other side and found themselves in a new tunnel system entirely.
+The tiled walls struck Maebhe as old, depicting some sprawling pattern she could only see a fraction of at a time, thanks to the lantern’s light.
+It was the darkest it had been since they started their journey, no more diffused sunslight to keep them on their path.
+Maebhe took Dinara’s hand, then grabbed the back of Ivey’s jacket.
+She’d almost grabbed Roman, instead, but something stopped her at the last moment.
+For some reason, facing the darkness felt easier than touching him.

 “We’re under the bridge, in the old smuggling tunnels,” Roman whispered.
 “If we’re going to run into anyone else, it’s going to be here.
-Remember what I said back at the house: run.
-Leave them to me.”
+Remember what I said back at the house: leave them to me.”

 “How did they build this?”
 Maebhe whispered back.
 “Aren’t we underwater?”

 “Dragons.
-Hammering out those contracts was a chore, let me tell you,” Ivey grumbled.
+Hammering out those contracts was a chore, let me tell you,” Ivey answered.

+Dragons.
 Maebhe gave a wistful sigh.
 “I didn’t get to talk to a single dragon on this trip.
-I was ready for it, too; I took a draconic class in school.”
+I was ready for it, too; I took a draconic class in school.
+I can understand ‘how are you’ and ‘the washrooms are that way’ and even ‘please get off my tail.’”

 Maebhe smiled at her, though she knew Dinara couldn’t see it.
-Ahead of them, Roman and Ivey kept quiet.
-Maebhe chose to believe that didn’t mean anything — they didn’t disagree, they were just focused.
+When Roman and Ivey kept quiet Maebhe chose to believe it didn’t mean anything.
+They didn’t disagree, they were just focused.
 That was all.

-Before long, the tunnel climbed gradually upward, water flowing around them, up to their ankles.
+Before long, the tunnel climbed gradually upward.
+Water had re-entered the tunnel at some point, now flowing past their ankles.
 Clean water, at least — they must have been in the storm drains under the island, now.
-The hints of sunslight that streamed down through grates high above confirmed it.
+The hints of sunslight that streamed down through grates above confirmed it.

 “Are you sure you can do this, Aim?”
-Ivey asked, just enough light hitting his face to reveal the concerned furrow of his brow.
+Ivey asked, just enough light hitting his face to reveal the concerned set of his jaw.

 “I’ve done it before.”